-Picking the best Star Wars characters for this list was hugely tricky.
-The Star Wars universe has given us some of the biggest stars in space itself, and the most instantly recognisable characters, ever.
+Picking the best Star Wars characters is more of a challenge than making the Kessel Run in 12 parsecs.
+That's because the Star Wars universe (or, more accurately, the galaxy far, far away) has given us some of the biggest stars in space itself, and the most instantly recognisable characters, ever.

-So many, in fact, we must issue an apology to the unfortunately maligned characters who didn’t make this list - Poe Dameron, Wicket, Qui-Gon Jinn, Grand Moff Tarkin we love you, promise.
+Because there were already many awesome characters in the core movies, but there have been plenty more in the wider Star Wars canon, like in the comics, TV shows and animated series.
+So many, in fact, we must issue an apology to the unfortunately maligned characters who didn’t make this list – Wicket, Sabine Wren, Qui-Gon Jinn, Grand Moff Tarkin we love you, promise.

 Best Star Wars characters